-(iii) Descartes reserves Sundays for the performance of preventative system and hardware maintenance.
-For regular preventative and hardware maintenance a standard service window from 07:00 am EST through 11:00 am EST will be used.
-In certain limited cases of preventative and hardware maintenance a larger service window from 03:00 am EST through 11:00am EST will be used as required.
-During the service window, certain GLN Services may not be available in part or in whole.
-Descartes shall use commercially reasonable efforts to advise Customer seventy-two (72) hours prior to any scheduled maintenance period in the event that the GLN Services will not be available during such service window.
-In case the actual time during which the GLN Services may be unavailable during the foregoing service window is expected to exceed four (4) hours, the foregoing will be communicated to Customer two (2) weeks in advance.
+(iii) Descartes periodically updates its systems and hardware to improve the reliability, performance, and security of its infrastructure.
+The purpose of these updates ranges from patching software components to upgrading networking components or hardware.
+Updates rarely affect the availability of the GLN Services.
+When updates do have an effect or when there is an increased risk that an update will have an effect, Descartes will perform these updates on a Sunday between 07:00 am EST and 11:00 am EST. During the service window, certain GLN Services may not be available in part or in whole.
+Descartes shall use commercially reasonable efforts to advise Customer ninety-six (96) hours prior to any scheduled maintenance period in the event that the GLN Services will not be available during such service window.
 Although Descartes’ operates and designs the Descartes GLN to avoid emergency disruption of service, in unusual circumstances emergency maintenance may be required where less notice may be provided and the maintenance needs to be performed at a time other than a reserved maintenance window.
 In these unusual circumstances, Descartes will use commercially reasonable efforts to provide as much advance notice of the outage as practicable.
 Emergency maintenance includes maintenance required to ensure the security, performance, availability or stability of the GLN Services for Customer, including, for example, the application of a security patch to remedy a newly discovered critical security patch or immediate intervention to remedy failing of critical hardware components.

 (iv) Descartes may migrate the delivery of the GLN Services from various data centres utilized by Descartes from time to time provided that the operational and security commitments set out in the Policy remain unaffected.
 For data centre migrations other than for the purposes of disaster recovery, Descartes will provide a minimum of thirty (30) days notice to Customer.
 In the event the GLN Services involve the processing of any personal information, any migration of data centres shall be subject to the terms of any personal information processing agreement in place between Customer and Descartes.